miracum/MIRACUM-Mapper-2.0-backend/docs/setup/development.md

 - TODO: `integration-test` will be added to test the application as a whole.

 - In the `build` job the docker image is build, scanned and pushed to the GitHub Container Registry.

-The application can also be run locally.
-Docker should be used anyway for

-`Go 1.22` is used to develop the project so it has to be installed. `Make` has to be available to use the Makefiles for building the Application.
-Docker is necessary to run the application in an containerized environment and start the postgres database.
-In order to make the development process easiert in the future, a Dev Container will be provided which contains all necessary tools and dependencies so the project can be developed in a consistent environment.